 Fail to widen network outside work circle

-Unless you intend to stay in Dubai for long term, time is of essence to get to know this Emirate and its people.
+Unless you intend to stay in Dubai for a long term, time is of the essence to get to know this Emirate and its people.

 Fail to understand practices during Ramadan